HowardZhangUF/Action-Recognition-for-Underwater-Gesture-Communication-in-Human-Diver-and-Robot-Teaming/README.md

 * **Spatiotemporal Transformer Networks (ST-TR)** to model temporal dependencies and spatial correlations across keypoints.
 * **PyTorch** for deep learning model implementation and training.

-The result is a pipeline capable of recognizing gestures from videos in real time.

 ---